lubianat/crossref_interview/README.md

 The HTML are available as a GitHub Pages - powered static website at https://tiago.bio.br/crossref_interview .

+An overview of how to run the pipeline can be seen at [./src/pipeline.sh](./src/pipeline.sh).

+The pipeline was tailored to run on a simple machine (512GB SSD, 16GB of RAM, 12 intel i5 cores) on Ubuntu 24.04.1 LTS, using Python 3.12.3.

 ## The problem
  (by Dominika Tkaczyk)